mwclient/mwclient/README.rst

 mwclient is a lightweight Python client library to the `MediaWiki API <https://mediawiki.org/wiki/API>`_ which provides access to most API functionality.
-It requires Python 2.6 or 2.7 (Python 3.x support planned) and supports MediaWiki 1.16 and above.
+It requires Python 2.6 or 2.7 (Python 3.3 and 3.4 supported in the development version) and supports MediaWiki 1.16 and above.
 For functions not available in the current MediaWiki, a ``MediaWikiVersionError`` is raised.

 This framework was written by Bryan Tong Minh, who maintained the project until